SpacePirate/cml-ex6-support-vector-machines/README.md

 # Coursera - Machine Learning by Andrew Ng
 https://www.coursera.org/learn/machine-learning

-# Exercise 5: Regularized Linear Regression and Bias v.s.
-Variance
+# Exercise 6: Support Vector Machines
 In this exercise, you will be using support vector machines (SVMs) to build a spam classifier.
 Before starting on the programming exercise, we strongly recommend watching the video lectures and completing the review questions